RichMorin/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 also possible with some imperative languages.
 The much more astonishing fact for me was, that I did not need many of these cycles.
-Sometimes I wrote code for nearly an hour and as soon as [Elm's Haskell like type system](http://elm-lang.org/learn/Understanding-Types.elm) did not give me errors any more while compiling, the code just worked!
+Sometimes I wrote code for nearly an hour and as soon as [Elm's Haskell-like type system](http://elm-lang.org/learn/Understanding-Types.elm) did not give me errors any more while compiling, the code just worked!
 There was very rarely a need to debug it at all!
 I guess this comes from the notion, that if